Lamb Weston Target of Unusually Large Options Trading (NYSE:LW)

-Lamb Weston Holdings, Inc. (NYSE:LW) was the target of unusually large options trading on Monday.
-Investors bought 6,620 call options on the stock.
-This is an increase of approximately 492% compared to the typical daily volume of 1,119 call options.
+Lamb Weston Holdings, Inc. (NYSE:LW) was the target of some unusual options trading activity on Thursday.
+Traders bought 14,079 put options on the stock.
+This is an increase of approximately 1,017% compared to the average daily volume of 1,260 put options.

-A number of research firms recently issued reports on LW.
-Zacks Investment Research lowered Lamb Weston from a “buy” rating to a “hold” rating and set a $79.00 target price on the stock. in a research note on Tuesday, July 20th.
-Jefferies Financial Group raised Lamb Weston from a “hold” rating to a “buy” rating and upped their target price for the company from $84.00 to $100.00 in a research note on Tuesday, June 8th.
-Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $89.67.
+A number of equities analysts have recently commented on the stock.
+Jefferies Financial Group assumed coverage on shares of Lamb Weston in a report on Wednesday.
+They issued a “buy” rating and a $85.00 target price on the stock.
+Zacks Investment Research lowered shares of Lamb Weston from a “buy” rating to a “hold” rating and set a $79.00 price objective on the stock. in a research report on Tuesday, July 20th.
+Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $87.17.

 About Lamb Weston